sdicht/sdicht.github.io/docs/eng3/assignments/assignment-video.md

 ## Video Structure & Timing

-### SEGMENT 1: Show Introduction (1-2 minutes)
+### SEGMENT 1: Show Introduction (2 minutes)

 Slide 1: Title Card - Create a title slide featuring "The [Universe Name] Advice Hour" (or your preferred show title) with your host character name and your name as creator.

 Slide 2: Host Introduction - Introduce yourself IN CHARACTER, explain your qualifications for giving advice, and set the show format, saying something like "Today I'm helping three characters with problems ranging from mild concerns to serious crises."

-Required Grammar:
+!!! note
     - Present simple: "I am [character], I help people with..."
     - Present perfect: "I have helped many characters with..."
     - One -ed/-ing adjective: "I'm excited to share some challenging cases"

-### SEGMENT 2: Case #1 - Minor Problem (2-3 minutes)
+### SEGMENT 2: Case #1 - Minor Problem (2 minutes)

 Slide 3: Case Introduction - Include character photo/image, character name and brief background, and label this as "Everyday Concerns."